BFA Thesis Information

-Who is eligible to participate in a Capstone Event?
+Am I eligible to participate in a thesis event, such as the Undergraduate Exhibition, Festival at Siskel, Performance, or a Symposium?
 How can I confirm my eligibility?

-Undergraduate students completing degree requirements in Fall 2017 or Winter 2018 who wish to participate in a Capstone Event will be eligible to participate in the Fall BFA Show in November at Sullivan Galleries or a Time Arts Event in the Spring 2018.
-If you graduate in the Fall or Winter, you will not be eligible to participate in the Spring BFA Show.
+Undergraduate students completing degree requirements in Fall 2019 or Winter 2020 who wish to participate in a thesis event will be eligible to participate in the Fall Undergraduate Exhibition in November at Sullivan Galleries or a time arts event in the Spring 2020.

-Undergraduate students completing degree requirements in Spring 2018 or Summer 2018, are eligible to participate in the Fall 2017 BFA Show, Spring 2018 BFA Show in March, or a Time Arts Event in Spring 2018.
+Undergraduate students completing degree requirements in Spring 2020 or Summer 2020 may be eligible to participate in the Fall 2019 Undergraduate Exhibition or Spring 2020 Undergraduate Exhibition in March (depending on their credit hours completed in Fall 2019), or they may choose to participate in a Time Arts Event in Spring 2020.

-Eligibility for a thesis event or undergraduate exhibition during the 2017-2018 school year is determined by the number of credit hours a student has completed by the end of the Summer 2017 sessions.
+Eligibility for a thesis event, including the undergraduate exhibition, during the 2019-2020 school year is determined by the number of credit hours a student has completed by the end of the Summer 2019 sessions.
 That can include coursework, study abroad, or other activities that students receive credit hours for.
-Students are eligible to participate in either the Fall BFA Show or the Spring BFA Show based on their credit hours.
-If you wish to participate in the BFA Show or another Capstone Event, you should ensure that your academic advisor is aware of your plans to graduate and your credits completed.
-You will receive an email with your assigned semester BFA Show option and a link to register for the BFA Show or a Time Arts Event on September 5.
+Students are eligible to participate in either the Fall Undergraduate Exhibition or the Spring Undergraduate Exhibition based on their credit hours.
+If you wish to participate in the Undergraduate Exhibition or another Capstone Event, you should ensure that your academic advisor is aware of your plans to graduate and your credits completed.
+You will receive an email with your assigned semester Undergraduate Exhibition option and a link to register for the Undergraduate Exhibition or a Time Arts Event on September 16.

 - Student's full name